jembi/openhim-core-js/docs/user-guide/basic-config.md

         * **RegEx Matching** - Supply a RegEx to match
         * **XML Matching** - Supply a X Path as well as a value to match
         * **JSON Matching** - Supply a JSON property as well as a value to match
-* **Access Control tab**:
-    * **User groups allowed to view this channel's transactions** - Supply the groups allowed to view this **Channel's** transactions
-    * **User groups allowed to view this channel's transactions request/response body** - Supply the groups allowed to view the request/response body of this **Channel's** transactions
-    * **User groups allowed to rerun this channel's transactions** - Supply the groups allowed to rerun this **Channel's** transactions
-* **Data Control tab**:
-    * **Store Request Body** - Select whether or not to store the request body.
-        * **Note** - If a transaction is made through a POST/PUT/PATCH method and request body is NOT saved, then the transaction cannot be rerun.
-    * **Store Response Body** - Select whether or not to store the response body.
-    * **URL Rewriting enabled** - URL rewriting allows the OpenHIM to look for URLs in a response and rewrite them so that they point to the correct location.
-        * **From Host/Port** - Supply the host and port value you are looking to rewrite.
-        * **To Host/Port** - Supply the host and port value that will replace the 'From Host/Port' matches.
-        * **Path Transform** - Applies a said-like expression to the path string - Multiple endpoints can be reached using the same route.
-    * **Add Auto Rewrite Rules** - Determines whether automatic rewrite rules are used.
-These rules enabled URLs to be automatically rewritten for any URLs that points to a host that the OpenHIM proxies (any host on a primary route).
-These can be overridden by user specified rules if need be.
 * **Routes tab**:
     * **Mediator Route** - Select a mediator route if any, to populate the required route fields
     * **Name** - This is a descriptive name of the route